JRsuppanut/JRsuppanut/README.md

 i'm a student of Computer Enginnering, Beginner Game Developer and Programmer

 * 🌍  I'm based in Chachoengsao, Thailand
-* 🧠  I'm currently learning about Game Development, Software Development and Robotics
+* 🧠  I'm currently learning about Game Development

 ---